Fei-Sheng-Wu/PrintDialogX/README.md

 - Wpf.Ui ≥ 4.0.0

 ## How to Use

+> [!IMPORTANT]
+> Please note that the following examples only apply to the previous version v2.1.6.
+The current development version introduces breaking changes that may invalidate the following code snippets.
+Furthermore, aspects such as the preview and the feature list may not accurately reflect the current state of the repository.

 An example project is included in the [PrintDialogX.Test](https://github.com/Fei-Sheng-Wu/PrintDialogX/tree/master/PrintDialogX.Test) subfolder, with step-by-step configurations of `PrintDialog` and both examples of generating the document before or during the opening of `PrintDialog`.